PavelKevor/formal_languages/src/graph_db/readme.md

 1) If you type graph name, graph with this name will load from your database.
 2) Regular expression will take regexp with given pattern.
 It should be in  {}.
 In regular expression you can use:
-- alt - alternative plus
+- alt - alternative plus.
 - star - operator *.
 - plus - one or more.
 - option - optional character.